 There are a number of challenges that East Asia must address if it is to maintain its economic role as one of the leaders of the world.
-These include challenges relating to environmental (in)stability and climate change, increasing demand for natural resources, food and energy supplies, uneven development between agricultural and industrial sectors, widening income disparities and aging populations and accountability of government and business sectors.
+These include challenges relating to environmental (in)stability and climate change, increasing demand for natural resources, food and energy, uneven development between agricultural and industrial sectors, widening income disparities and aging populations, as well as the accountability of government and business sectors.
 It is required to nurture students’ skill and knowledge to meet these challenges and complexities.
 Pragmatic approaches in particular are expected to provide new insightful solutions in problem solving.
 Such approaches, to a greater extent, can be translated into multidisciplinary methodologies that involve different fields of academic disciplines in the social sciences.

 Our programme is designed to provide students with both advanced academic knowledge and practical skills also in an international setting.
-In addition to classes designed specifically for this programme, students will participate in selected subjects at the Graduate School of Economics as well as other graduate schools.
-In an international setting, students develop their academic knowledge and practical skills.
-They also benefit from many opportunities to conduct field research at diverse sites, such as governmental and non-governmental organisations, large manufacturing plants and small factories, cutting-edge businesses and rural farming communities in Japan as well as throughout East Asia so that students can develop a multidisciplinary and critical sense of reality.
-These are all needed to contribute to sustainable development in East Asia as academic researchers, government officials, or social entrepreneurs.
+In addition to lecture and seminar classes within and beyond the programme, students will be encouraged to participate in a variety of international workshops and exchange activities jointly organised with our partner universities in Asia and Europe.
+Students will also benefit from many opportunities to conduct field research at diverse sites, such as governmental and non-governmental organisations, large manufacturing plants and small factories, cutting-edge businesses and rural farming communities in Japan as well as throughout East Asia, so that they can develop a critical sense of reality.
+These are all needed to contribute to sustainable development in East Asia and the world as academic researchers, government officials, or social entrepreneurs.